-Disclosure (click for Disclosure statement): no money, services or payment in kind was received in return for writing this unbidden ‘blog post.
+Disclosure (click for Disclosure statement): no money, services or payment in kind was received in return for writing this completely unbidden ‘blog post.

 The Ocean 2000, designed by Ferdinand Porsche and released by IWC in 1982, is one of a dozen or so truly iconic dive watches*.
 With its offset crown and pebble-like titanium case, there’s a strange other-worldly characteristic to the design that has never really been replicated**.
 Even in its utilitarian BUND designations, the Ocean 2000 proved to be wonderfully successful, spawning seven varieties, including a completely amagnetic version (ref.
 3519).
 It’s therefore rather pleasing to see IWC recognising this important design in a new model – the catchily-named Aquatimer Automatic Edition ’35 Years of Ocean 2000′.